Deltares/hydromt_wflow/docs/user_guide/wflow_model_setup.rst

 ================

-The following table provides an overview of which :py:class:`~hydromt_wflow.WflowModel` attribute contains which Wflow in- and output files.
-The files are read and written with the associated read- and write- methods, i.e. :py:func:`~WflowModel.read_config` and :py:func:`~WflowModel.write_config` for the :py:attr:`~WflowModel.config`  attribute.
+The following table provides an overview of which :py:class:`~hydromt_wflow.WflowModel` component contains which Wflow in- and output files.
+The files are read and written with the associated read- and write- methods, i.e. :py:func:`~WflowModel.read_config` and :py:func:`~WflowModel.write_config` for the :py:attr:`~WflowModel.config` component.

 .. list-table::
    :widths: 30 70
    :header-rows: 1

-   * - :py:class:`~hydromt_wflow.WflowModel` attribute
+   * - :py:class:`~hydromt_wflow.WflowModel` component
      - Wflow files
    * - :py:attr:`~hydromt_wflow.WflowModel.config`
      - wflow_sbm.toml